Remote Workforce Security Creates Unexpected Risks. Many Companies Learned That the Hard Way.

 Why was the Great Work from Home such a boon to cybercrime?
 Because IT departments were unprepared and chronically understaffed.
 Only 39% of IT executives polled in a staffing survey felt that they have adequate IT expertise on staff to assist employees with remote work issues, and only 45% of organizations reported having enough budget available to address the needs of either their IT team or their remote workforce, especially with skyrocketing rates of both activity and risk.

 At the same time, IT teams were trying to cope with the fact that many employees were dealing with unexpected stress at home, making them more likely to make cybersecurity mistakes.
 Over 50% of respondents admitted that they were more error-prone while stressed.
-More than 55% of workers in an employee error detection survey admitted that they were frequently off-balance when working from home, leading to security blunders – 40% said they made more mistakes when they were tired or distracted.
+More than 55% of workers in an employee error detection survey admitted that they were frequently off-balance when working from home, leading to security blunders – in the same survey, 40% said they made more mistakes when they were tired or distracted.
 Altogether 43% of the workers surveyed reported that they had made mistakes resulting in cybersecurity repercussions for themselves or their company while working remotely.

 Solve five of the most exhausting remote and hybrid security problems fast with this handy infographic!
 DOWNLOAD IT>>